Periodontal TherapyEast Amherst, NY

 Common symptoms of periodontal disease include the following:

-- Gum tissue that looks suspiciously swollen, red, or tender.
+- Gum tissue that looks swollen, red, or tender

 However, it’s important to remember that not every case is exactly the same.
-While the earliest stage of gum disease (gingivitis) is relatively mild, the more advanced stage (periodontitis) can cause severe, permanent damage to your bone and teeth – that’s why early intervention is crucial here in East Amherst, NY!
+While the earliest stage of gum disease (gingivitis) is relatively mild, the more advanced stage (periodontitis) can cause severe, permanent damage to your bone and teeth as well as increase your risk for overall health issues like diabetes and cardiovascular disease – that’s why early intervention is crucial here in East Amherst, NY!

-Patients can rest assured that our team will diagnose and treat periodontal disease as soon as we locate it.
+Patients can rest assured that our team will diagnose and treat periodontal disease as soon as we diagnose it.

-Scaling and root planing is one potential option for treating periodontal disease.
-This in-depth cleaning procedure targets bacteria that’s gathered underneath the gum tissue (the scaling portion) and smooths the rough surfaces of tooth roots as well (the root planing portion), which are big magnets for decay-causing plaque.
-Alternatively, Dr. McCarthy uses her state-of-the-art Ivoclar soft tissue laser to precisely eliminate diseased tissue and bacteria in a minimally invasive fashion.
-This technique allows us to keep patients much more comfortable through their treatment by promoting faster healing and minimizing bleeding, swelling, and other uncomfortable post-operative symptoms.
+Non-surgical periodontal therapy, using ozone enriched oxygen is one potential option for treating periodontal disease.
+This in-depth cleaning procedure targets bacteria that has gathered underneath the gum tissue and smooths the rough surfaces of tooth roots as well, which are big magnets for decay-causing and detrimental plaque bacteria.
+Alternatively, Dr. McCarthy can also use her state-of-the-art soft tissue laser to precisely eliminate diseased tissue and bacteria in a minimally invasive fashion.
+This technique allows her to keep patients much more comfortable through their treatment by promoting faster healing and minimizing bleeding, swelling, and other uncomfortable post-operative symptoms.